Hazardous waste disposal began to grip public consciousness in the US in the mid-1900s for four key reasons:

 #2: Landfill disposal

-Dumpsites and landfills are the most commonly used and oldest method of waste disposal.
+Dumpsites and landfills are the most commonly used and oldest method of hazardous waste disposal.
 Hazardous waste landfills are specially built and are NOT intended for liquid wastes.
 They are engineered and excavated so that they are within the ground rather than piling upward.

 These landfills are lined with clay, HDPE, or other non-porous materials to prevent the waste from leaching into the ground.
 Wind dispersal controls, leak protection systems, and a double liner are additional protections so that humans and the environment come into contact with as little of the waste as possible.